-Soon we no longer had time to do all the knitting by ourselves, introducing the myssymummot – myssy grandmas – as our flagship was the next obvious step.
+Soon we no longer had time to do all the knitting by ourselves and therefore was introducing the myssymummot – myssy grandmas – as our flagship the next obvious step.
 The grandmas had been helping us around already for a couple of years and it was time to put them in the front.
-In every myssy they knit in some of their wisdom.
+In every Myssy they knit in some of their wisdom.

-In a meanwhile, Myssyfarmi Food products: organic virgin turnip rape oil, Hulda peas, pea crush and pea flour had been introduced to the market one by one.
+Meanwhile, Myssyfarmi Food products: organic virgin turnip rape oil, Hulda peas, pea crush and pea flour had been introduced to the market one by one.
 What our two product ranges have in common, is the 100% traceability: we know exactly where the yarn comes from, what the sheep was called, who knit the beanie, where did the turnip rape grew and who pressed & bottled up the oil.
-We are also passionate about both: producing the clean organic food and designing beautiful handmade masterpieces out of 100% Finnsheep yarn.
+We are also passionate about both: producing clean organic food and designing beautiful handmade masterpieces out of Finnsheep yarn.

 Knitting has never been our profession, but a passion and a source of inspiration.
 However, in fall 2015 we made the decision to start developing Myssyfarmi professionally.
 After Aina, Unto, Unna and Auni all born on 2010’s, Anna decided no longer return her prior job, but to become a modern kind of emäntä working at the farm.
 Some results can already be seen.
-In December 2015 we were granted EU money for the project called “growth & internationalization of Myssyfarmi” – probably as a first farm in Finland to get this kind of support and in January 2016 we attended the Berlin Fashion Week for the first time.
+In December 2015 we were granted EU money for the project called “growth & internationalization of Myssyfarmi” – probably as the first farm in Finland to get this kind of support.
+In January 2016 we attended the Berlin Fashion Week for the first time.
 The internationalization had began.